Leader and Director of the BU ADRC

 Dr. Kowall’s research interests include the following: human neuroanatomy, immunocytochemistry and enzyme histochemistry of the brain, neuropathological basis of neurological disorders, animal models of neurological diseases, geriatric neurology, and cognitive decline in the elderly.

-Dr. Kowall is the Principal Investigator and Director of the NIH-funded BU ADC and leads its Administrative Core.
-He is also a Co-Principal Investigator for the BU site of the Alzheimer’s Disease Neuroimaging Initiative (ADNI).
+Dr. Kowall is the Founder, Principal Investigator and Director of the NIH-funded BU ADRC and leads its Administrative Core.

 Dr. Kowall has received various awards, including the following: two Medical Research Council Studentship awards, the Russel Prize in Anatomy, the Hamber Prize in Medicine, the Bristol Medical Prize in Pharmacology, the Merck Scholarship in Medical Therapeutics, the Mead Prize in Pediatrics, the FIRST Award (R29) from National Institute of Neurological Disorders and Stroke, the Moore Award for Best Paper on Clinicopathological Correlation from the American Association of Neuropathologists, two Director’s Special Quality Awards/Commendations from the Bedford VAMC, and the Zenith Award from the Alzheimer’s Association.